pedrior/pedrior/README.md

-# Olá 👋
+# Hi there, I'm Pedro 👋

-I'm Pedro, a backend developer based in Paraíba, Brazil 🇧🇷.
+A .NET developer based in Paraíba, Brazil.

+I'm very interested in backend API development and desktop development.
+I'm also interested in good programming practices, design patterns and unit and integration testing.